Explosion at CT Veterans Affairs hospital, 2 killed

-WEST HAVEN, Connecticut -- An apparent steam pipe explosion Friday in a maintenance building at a Veterans Affairs hospital in Connecticut killed a VA employee and a contractor and left a third person missing, officials said.
+WEST HAVEN, Connecticut -- Two workers were killed in an explosion Friday while repairing a steam pipe in a maintenance building at a Veterans Affairs hospital in Connecticut, officials said.

-VA Secretary Robert Wilkie said patient care was not affected by the blast on the West Haven campus of the VA Connecticut Healthcare System.
+Alfred Montoya Jr., director of the VA Connecticut Healthcare System, said the men were in the basement of the small outer building and had just finished routine maintenance on a leaky pipe.
+He said the explosion occurred just after 8 a.m. as the pipe was being refilled with steam.

+The names of those killed were not immediately released.
+One was a contractor and the other was a VA employee and a Navy veteran, Montoya said.

+Three other workers were injured, but those injuries were not life threatening, officials said.
+Officials initially believed one worker was missing but all were accounted for.

+The contractor who died worked for Mulvaney Mechanical, based in Danbury, Connecticut, said company Vice President Charles Brough.

-"Emergency personnel are on the scene," Wilkie said in a statement said.
-"Our prayers are with the families of the victims of this explosion."
+"Our prayers are with the families of the victims of this explosion," VA Secretary Robert Wilkie said.

-Max Reiss, a spokesman for Gov. Ned Lamont, said a third person was missing.

-West Haven firefighters described it as a "steam explosion" at a facilities building a short distance from the hospital, their union said in a Facebook post.
+Police, the FBI, the VA and the federal Occupational Safety and Health Administration were investigating the accident, and the cause of the explosion had not been determined Friday, officials said.

+The explosion occurred in a building that houses the hospital's labor shops, such as carpentry and plumbing, a spokesperson for the hospital said.

 "This is a heartbreaking tragedy, and I have instructed our state agencies to provide full resources as the response and investigation continues," Lamont said.